-Exclusive materials are tools prepared by UBA legal and compliance staff that address frequently asked questions and that clearly explain key legislative rules and regulations that impact employers on employers.
+Exclusive materials are guides prepared by UBA legal and compliance staff that address frequently asked questions and that clearly explain key legislative rules and regulations that impact employers.

 This Compliance Advisor reviews what fixed indemnity health plans are, the tax questions they raise, the IRS’ guidance, as well as analysis on when they should be excluded from gross income.

 Entities such as employers with group health plans that provide prescription drug coverage to individuals that are eligible for Medicare Part D have two major disclosure requirements that they must meet at least annually.
 This Compliance Advisor reviews those disclosures, how to determine if coverage is creditable, the required disclosures to plan participants about whether coverage is creditable, and how notices must be delivered.

 Recently, the IRS updated its longstanding Q&A guidance on codes that employers should use when completing Forms 1094-C and 1095-C. This ACA Advisor describes the IRS' updated guidance, including COBRA reporting information that had been left pending in earlier versions of the IRS guidance for the past year.